Domcik8/MerchantFeeCalculator/README.md

 # Possible improvements:
 - Add Dependency Injection.
 - Implement DatabaseTransactionRepository instead of TxtTransactionRepository.
-- Encapsulate console output methods into singleton.
+- Encapsulate console output methods into a infrastructure singleton.
 - Implement parallel transaction fee calculation:
     - Ensure that output is encapsulated into a singleton.
-    - Use concurrent collection in FirstMonthlyInvoiceFixedFeeDecorator.
+    - Use concurrent collection in FirstMonthlyInvoiceFeeDecorator.
 - Introduce decorator pattern into Fee services.
     - Ability to dinamically add or remove BaseTransactionFeeServices.
         - E.g. Introduce FlatNewMerchantFeeService without modifying MerchantFeeCalculatorService.